jakkulaayushpreetham/jakkulaayushpreetham/README.md

 ### Acadex360

-A full-stack, AI-powered student collaboration platform designed to reduce the friction in academic group work.
-It centralizes shared notes, task tracking, and peer Q&A into one workflow, with an AI layer that surfaces relevant resources and summarizes discussion threads so students spend less time coordinating and more time learning.
+An AI-powered student collaboration platform that centralizes notes, tasks, and peer Q&A — with an AI layer that summarizes discussions and surfaces relevant resources, so less time goes to coordination and more to actual learning.

-Built on a **React frontend with a Node.js/Express API**, backed by **MongoDB** for flexible, document-based storage of coursework, threads, and user activity.

-`Full Stack` `React` `Node.js` `Express` `MongoDB`
+`Full Stack` `React` `Node.js` `MongoDB`

 </td>
 <td width="50%" valign="top">

 ### Fake News Detection

-An NLP-driven classifier that flags misinformation by combining **linguistic feature engineering** — stylistic, lexical, and structural signals known to correlate with deceptive writing — with classical **machine learning models** for robust, interpretable predictions.
+An NLP classifier that flags misinformation using engineered linguistic features — lexical and structural patterns tied to deceptive writing — fed into **Scikit-Learn models**.
+Choosing classical ML over a black box keeps every prediction explainable.

-Rather than relying on a black-box deep model, this project deliberately favors **Scikit-Learn classifiers** trained on engineered features, making it easier to inspect *why* an article gets flagged — a meaningful advantage for trust and auditability in misinformation detection.

 `NLP` `Scikit-Learn` `Feature Engineering` `Text Classification`